elec327/elec327.github.io/lab3/index.md

 #### Short Press
 - A **short press** is a press shorter than the long-press threshold
 - Short presses are used to **increment the time value** when in a setting mode
+- Critically, a short press should be at least 5 ms long.
+(This is equivalent to debouncing!)

 ---